-Abbott’s St. Jude Medical Infinity DBS was FDA-approved for Parkinson’s in 2016.
-The Infinity brain leads allow “directional stimulation,” which is a potentially increased ability to steer electrical stimulation toward symptoms and away from side effects.
-Abbott DBS operates with Apple iOS software and controllers (an iPad mini) for a possibly more familiar interface and easier programming experience.
-People with Abbott DBS may have most MRI scans safely when specific procedures are followed.
+Abbott’s Infinity DBS was FDA-approved for Parkinson’s in 2016.
+Infinity’s brain leads allow directional stimulation, which is a potentially increased ability for the clinician to guide electrical stimulation toward areas associated with symptoms and away from side effects.
+This device operates with Apple iOS software and controllers.
+(For some, this may be a more familiar interface and offer an easier programming experience.)
+It also uses a non-rechargeable battery.

 When deciding on a DBS device with your doctor, consider:

 - Whether you want a rechargeable battery

 Rechargeable batteries may need fewer replacements over your lifetime, but they require regular recharging.

 - How you’ll interact with the device